 I decided to make a large square on the wall using these thin, dimensional panels.
 They are widely available online and I chose a basketweave design called "Caro".
 This design includes 10 panels per box.
 They are right at 20" x 20" and made of MDF wood fiber.

 They are very thin and lightweight.

 As shown above, they come in the natural MDF color so I started by priming with Rustoleum spray primer in white.

 I decided to go with neutral white in semi gloss and rolled on a couple of coats after the primer dried.

-To install the panels, simply draw out level lines vertically and horizontally.
-I'm only using 9 of the 10 panels to create a background of 3 panels across and 3 panels tall which is just about a 5 foot square on my wall.
+To install the panels, we drew out a level line vertically and horizontally and marked with a pencil.
+I'm only using 9 of the 10 panels to create a large square of 3 x 3 panels which equals about a 5 foot square on my wall.

-This painted square is a great solution for me and I can easily hide nail holes and touch up with paint if needed.
-If I were applying this as a focal area inside the home, I would frame the entire piece in wood molding for a more finished look but in this case, the edges won't be seen.
+If I were installing inside the home as a focal point, I would probably frame the entire piece in wood for a finished look but in my case, the edges won't be seen.

 For my wall, I intend on placing the majority of my nails in the middle seam so the holes will be camouflaged.
 I spray painted a few nails with Rustoleum white so that if any happen to be captured in a video, they won't be noticeable.
 Rustoleum is not paying me to use or mention their products, I just happen to love them and think they are the best!

 I tested it out by hanging my latest crab mosaic.